THANK YOU FOR SUBSCRIBING

 Step 4: Put a lid on information

 Delicate data should be kept at rest and in motion as it navigates the cloud.
 The internet should also be encrypted.
-The cloud providers expose API (Application Program Interfaces) to their services, which the third parties take the privilege to enforce their encryption, DLP (data loss prevention) policies, among other security measures.
+The cloud providers expose API (Application Program Interfaces) to their services, which the third parties take the privilege to enforce their encryption and DLP (data loss prevention) policies, among other security measures.
 Clearly, document security needs for external and internal data stores.

 Step 5: Secure connections